Last night it was time to dig up the potatoes so we could use their garden space for other plants.

 I pay taxes.

-I do laundry and dishes and wipe bottoms and cook and scream at roosters.
+I do laundry and dishes and wipe bottoms and cook and

 I have friends and acquaintances around our small town, 626 facebook friends across the globe and two parents that read my blog when they can find their glasses.